ninewise/dissertation/summaries.md

 [sum-fgsrs]: https://github.com/unipept/FragGeneScanRs
 [sum-fgs++]: https://github.com/unipept/FragGeneScanPlusPlus

-Both the UMGAP and the original Unipept application (The Unipept Metaproteomics Analysis Pipeline, or UMPAP) are, at their core, a mapping of peptides onto taxa.
+Both UMGAP and the original Unipept application (The Unipept Metaproteomics Analysis Pipeline, or UMPAP) are, at their core, a mapping of peptides onto taxa.
 This mapping is processed from the UniProtKB, a large database of annotated proteins.
 In